 This is a book I’d never read before, and debated recently about whether to ever read it.
 On the one hand, life is too short to read every book one might have accumulated, and this book consists, frankly, of all the stories from Asimov’s early career that had not already been included in 10 earlier collections — all the leftovers.
+(Those 10 include I, Robot as well as the three Foundation “novels,” since those were largely comprised of earlier magazine stories.)
 Thus I had passed over it several times before.
 On the other hand, I kept noticing early stories by Asimov in various anthologies, and realized that I’d never read those stories, or only a couple of them via those anthologies.
 So why not catch up on the others and just read through this 1972 book?
-An attraction is the substantial, autobiographical notes Asimov provides, detailing how each story was written and submitted.
-Such notes proved so popular here that he provided similar notes in future anthologies (like BEFORE THE GOLDEN AGE) and then in two lengthy volumes of autobiography over the next eight years.
+An attraction is the substantial, autobiographical notes Asimov provides, detailing how each story was written and submitted; the book is subtitled “Or, Eleven Years of Trying.”
+Such notes proved so popular here that he provided similar notes in subsequent books (like the anthology BEFORE THE GOLDEN AGE) and then in two lengthy volumes of autobiography over the next eight years.

 So before considering individual stories, here are the broad takeaways from reading this book.

-- Many of these stories involve themes he also dealt with in his more famous stories, but worked out differently.
+- Many of these stories involve themes he also dealt with in his more famous stories, but differently worked out.
 I noticed this when I read THE REST OF THE ROBOTS a while back, which included stories about robots which weren’t consistent with the premises or conclusions of the canonical set of robot stories gathered in I, ROBOT.
 So in EARLY ASIMOV we have stories about galactic empires that aren’t consistent with the Foundation stories; stories about futures with alien races; stories about galactic colonies with positronic robots.
-Taken together, Asimov was writing variations on a small handful of themes, and his variations gradually became reduced to one set of canonical robot stories, and another set of canonical foundation stories, with the inconsistent variants forgotten in old magazines with no expectation of ever being read again.
-Until Asimov’s popularity made books like THE EARLY ASIMOV feasible.
+Taken together, Asimov was writing variations on a small handful of themes, and his variations gradually became reduced to one set of canonical robot stories and another set of canonical foundation stories, with the inconsistent variants left to mold away in old magazines with no expectation of ever being read again.
+Until Asimov’s popularity in subsequent decades made books like THE EARLY ASIMOV feasible.
 (Asimov makes the point several times that through the decade of the 1940s, his only ambition was to write stories for the magazines, which were ephemeral; the notion of publishing books, or that these stories would ever be seen again, was unthinkable.)

-- There’s also recurring thoughts about “mob psychology” in how to understand humans, or aliens.
+- There’s also recurring thoughts in several of these stories about “mob psychology” in how to understand humans, or aliens.
 These thoughts would later crystallize into the “psychohistory” of the Foundation stories.

 These stories were all published from 1939 to 1950, the same span of years in which Asimov published of the Foundation and robot stories that went into I, ROBOT.
 The appendix has a numbered, chronological list of the 60 stories from this era, including several stories that went unsold and were lost, and the 27 stories included in this book.

-- In early story “The Callistan Menace” (2nd story written, published 1940) the menace which has caused previous expeditions to the Jovian moon to never return, is giant caterpillars that emerge from a lake.
-This time the mission succeeds because, as was off-handedly mentioned, the spaceship’s hull is made of beryl-tungsten, not steel.
+- In early story “The Callistan Menace” (2nd story written, published 1940) the menace which has caused previous expeditions to the Jovian moon to never return is… giant caterpillars that emerge from a lake!
+This time the mission succeeds because, as is offhandedly mentioned early in the story, the spaceship’s hull is made of beryl-tungsten, not steel.
 Comic book stuff.

 - “Ring Around the Sun” (#5, 1940) concerns a pair of wiseacre spaceship pilots testing out a new deflection shield that allows a course from Earth to Venus to go tightly past the sun.
 Things go wrong because, it turns out, the pilots didn’t bother to read the instructions for adjusting the field strength.